JK Insurance Brokers

 Limited companies with two or more shareholders

-Businesses where shareholders are also directors
+Businesses where shareholders are also directors and actively involved in running the company

-Companies where the loss of a shareholder could threaten business continuity
+Companies where the loss of a shareholder could threaten business continuity or control

 Key Benefits

-Maintains business continuity and control
+Maintains business continuity, control, and decision-making

 Tax Considerations